-E. Aggregate Risks and Determination of Safety for Infants and Children
+D. Aggregate Risks and Determination of Safety for Infants and Children

-1. Safety factor for infants and children-i.
+1. Safety factor for infants and children- i.
 In general.
-In assessing the potential for additional sensitivity of infants and children to residues of tebufenozide, EPA considered data from developmental toxicity studies in the rat and rabbit and a two-generation reproduction study in the rat.
-This is generally the case -- edit if different studies.
-The developmental toxicity studies are designed to evaluate adverse effects on the developing organism resulting from pesticide exposure during prenatal development to one or both parents.
+In assessing the potential for additional sensitivity of infants and children to residues of endothall, EPA considered data from developmental toxicity studies in the rat and rabbit and a two-generation reproduction study in the rat.
+The developmental toxicity studies are designed to evaluate adverse effects on the developing organism resulting from maternal pesticide exposure during gestation.
 Reproduction studies provide information relating to effects from exposure to the pesticide on the reproductive capability of mating animals and data on systemic toxicity.

 FFDCA section 408 provides that EPA shall apply an additional tenfold margin of safety for infants and children in the case of threshold effects to account for pre-and post-natal toxicity and the completeness of the database unless EPA determines that a different margin of safety will be safe for infants and children.
 Margins of safety are incorporated into EPA risk assessments either directly through use of a MOE analysis or through using uncertainty (safety) factors in calculating a dose level that poses no appreciable risk to humans.
-EPA believes that reliable data support using the standard MOE and uncertainty factor (usually 100 for combined inter- and intra-species variability)) and not the additional tenfold MOE/uncertainty factor when EPA has a complete data base under existing guidelines and when the severity of the effect in infants or children or the potency or unusual toxic properties of a compound do not raise concerns regarding the adequacy of the standard MOE/safety factor.
+EPA believes that reliable data support using the standard 100-fold safety factor (usually 100 for combined inter- and intra-species variability)) and not the additional tenfold safety factor when EPA has a complete data base under existing guidelines and when the severity of the effect in infants or children or the potency or unusual toxic properties of a compound do not raise concerns regarding the adequacy of the standard safety factor.

 ii.
-Developmental toxicity studies a.
-Rats.
-In the developmental toxicity study in rats, the maternal (systemic) NOEL was 250 mg/kg/day.
-The LOEL was 1,000 mg/kg/day, based on decreased body weight and food consumption.
-The developmental (pup) NOEL was >1,000 mg/kg/day (HDT).
+Developmental toxicity studies.
+In the developmental study in rats, the maternal (systemic) NOEL was 12.5 mg/kg/day, based upon decreased body weight gain at the LOEL of 25.0 mg/kg/day.
+The developmental (fetal) NOEL was 25.0 mg/kg/day, the highest dose tested.